eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/10-use-the-nx-dependency-graph-to-visualize-your-monorepo-structure.md

 - Applications are represented by squares
 - Libraries are represented by circles
-- The arrows shows the libraries that an application imports
+- The arrows show the libraries that an application imports

 If you click on each element of the graph you can focus the view on that element to get a better understanding of what relationships each element has.